Morwenn/cpp-sort/docs/Sorter-adapters.md

 It is worth noting that in the current state of things, sorters & adapters are expected to have a `const operator()`, and thus don't play nice with *mutable sorters*.
 There are plans to properly handle *mutable sorters* in the future: you can track [the corresponding issue][issue-104].

-*Changed in version 1.5.0:* adapters can store the sorters they adapt, enabling the use of *stateful sorters*.
-The overall semantics of sorters and adapters have evolved accordingly.

 ## Available sorter adapters

 The following sorter adapters and fixed-size sorter adapters are available in the library: